Leoooo333/CS61A-2021Fall/README.md

 # CS61A-2021Fall
-## Finished 3 projecst and HW about high order function and recursion
+#### Finished 3 projecst and HW about Higher-Order functions and Recursion
 + Hogs

 *ALL scored questions*